 6) Examine The Frames

 Once in the hive, examine frames the same way every time.
 For example, holding a frame in front of you, start in the upper left-hand corner, scan from the top to the right, scan down the right side, scan across the bottom to the left, turn the frame over and repeat.
 By getting in the habit of doing it the same way every time, you make sure that you quickly and consistently examine all the frames in your hive.

 When inspecting the frames, the larvae should be brilliantly white, and you should see a ratio of eggs to larvae to sealed brood of 1:2:4 (because they are eggs for 3 days, larvae for six days, and sealed brood for 12 days).
 Verify that the queen’s doing a good job laying (a good queen will lay between 1200 – 2000 eggs/day) and that there are no nasties (varroa, nosema, etc.) going on in the hive.
 Clean-up any excess propolis, add or subtract bee food and housing as necessary for the season and conditions you’ve observed, make sure bee space is being maintained, and close the hive back up.

 Make notes on what you observed, how the queen was doing, whether new frames, supers, pollen patties, sugar water, etc. were added, and what the bees were bringing in.
 These notes can be a valuable resource in determining what worked and what didn’t as time passes.

-Following these easy steps will insure you’re well on your way to successful bee keeping, and if everything goes well in the colonies then it shouldn’t be long before it’s time to extract honey!
+Following these easy steps will ensure you’re well on your way to successful beekeeping, and if everything goes well in the colonies then it shouldn’t be long before it’s time to extract honey!